Rakhyvel/TinyLang/README.md

 The following TinyLang program asks the user for a number between 2 and 11, and prints the fibonacci number at that index.
 ```
 "This is a simple factorial program, written in TinyLang.
 It demonstrates
-that TinyLang can take input, produce output, and have infiitely complex
+that TinyLang can take input, produce output, and make decisions."
-control flow.
-Also, that it has comments, which are just string literals that
-are not printed out."

 a: 1
 b: 1